 Interested in escaping to a warmer climate?
 The weather in Atlanta is mild compared to most parts of the country.
 Spring and fall in Atlanta are close to perfect, and winters rarely bring more than a light dusting of snow.
 In February, there will be cold days, but there will also be many days when you’ll wear shorts!
 By the time March rolls around, the city is in technicolor full bloom.

-Because of Atlanta’s popularity on the speaker and band tour circuit, the Emory campus is able to host internationally renowned speakers such as The Dalai Lama, Jimmy Carter, Oliver Stone, Desmond Tutu, and Paul Simon, and recording artists such as Kendrick Lamar, the Goo Goo Dolls, Chance the Rapper, Indigo Girls, Yo-Yo Ma and Ben Folds.
+Because of Atlanta’s popularity on the speaker and band tour circuit, the Emory campus is able to host internationally renowned speakers such as The Dalai Lama, President Jimmy Carter, filmmaker Oliver Stone, Bishop Desmond Tutu, and recording artists such as Kendrick Lamar, Paul Simon, the Goo Goo Dolls, Chance the Rapper, Indigo Girls, Yo-Yo Ma and Ben Folds.
 Free lectures and concerts are a common presence on the Emory campus.